-PwC’s Skills for Australia has been commissioned to investigate how the VET sector and industry can address poorer education and employment outcomes for people with disability, and build skills to support the inclusion of people with disability in three contexts: VET, employment and customer service.
+PwC’s Skills for Australia was commissioned to investigate how the VET sector and industry can address poorer education and employment outcomes for people with disability, and build skills to support the inclusion of people with disability in three contexts: VET, employment and customer service.

 About the Inclusion of People with Disability Cross Sector Project

 The Inclusion of People with Disability in VET project is the first time government and industry have come together to explore how the development of training packages could increase the participation of people with disability in VET and the workplace.
 This cross sector project aims to equip vocational educators, employers and customer service providers with the skills and knowledge they need to better include people with disability in education, employment and service contexts.
-It is expected that this project will result in a reduction in duplication across the national VET system by developing common training components on disability-related matters that can be used across multiple industries.
+The intention is for the project to reduce duplication across the national VET system through the development of common training components on disability-related matters that can be used across multiple industries.

 Work on the Case for Endorsement commenced in October 2017 and involved:

 - Establishment of a dedicated ‘Inclusion of People with Disability in VET’ Project Reference Group (PRG), consisting of various Industry Reference Committee (IRC) members from a diverse range of industries, subject matter experts and people with first-hand experience of disability;

-- Extensive desktop research and environment scan to understand the what is happening both here and internationally (best and better practice), what training already exists, and the evidence base to develop cross sector training – see the ‘Environmental Scan’ report;
+- Extensive desktop research and environment scan to understand what already exists both here and internationally (best and better practice), and to provide the evidence base to develop cross sector training – see the ‘Environmental Scan’ report;

-- Nationwide consultations with industry and stakeholders at various stages throughout November 2017 to August 2018 with stakeholders from across a range of industries, geographies and stakeholder types to ensure input of multiple perspectives (including industry, people with disability themselves, government bodies, training providers and subject matter experts) – see the ‘Summary of Consultation Outcomes Report’;
+- Nationwide consultations with industry and stakeholders at various stages throughout November 2017 to August 2018 with stakeholders from across a range of industries, geographies and stakeholder types to ensure input of multiple perspectives (including industry, people with disability themselves, government bodies, training providers and subject matter experts);

 - Development of draft training products (6 new disability-related units of competency: 4 in Business Services (BSB) Training Package and 2 in Training and Education (TAE) Training Package);